-Photo: A convex lens makes light rays converge (come together) at the focal point or focus.
+Photo: A convex lens makes parallel light rays converge (come together) at the focal point or focus.
 The distance from the center of the lens to the focal point is the focal length of the lens.
 The focal point is on the opposite side of

-Photo: A concave lens makes light rays diverge (spread out) so that they appear to come from a point
+Photo: A concave lens makes parallel light rays diverge (spread out) so that they appear to come from a point

 Concave lenses are used in things like TV projectors to make light rays spread out into the distance.
 In a flashlight, it's easier to do this job with a mirror, which usually weighs much less than a lens and is cheaper to manufacture as well.

 It's possible to make lenses that behave in more complex ways by

 combining convex and concave lenses.
 A lens that uses two or more simpler lenses in